angular-ui/ui-grid/README.md

 [Examples](http://angular-ui.github.com/ng-grid/)

 ##Change Log##
+* __2013-02-07__ - Version 1.8.0.hotfix - Fixes for multi-level grouping and adding the gridId to both the grid options and as argument to the "ngGridEventData" so you can identify what grid it came from.
 * __2013-02-07__ - Version 1.8.0 - Major architectural changes which greatly improves performance. virtualizationThreshold now controlls when virtualization is force-enabled and is user-specified in options.
 * __2013-02-06__ - Version 1.7.1 - Fixed bug with selections and multiple grids.
 New emit message for notifying when hitting bottom of viewport.
 Can disable virtualization. ng-grid virtualization is on by default, but can be disabled if there are less than 50 rows in the grid.
 Anything > 50 rows virtualization is forced on for performance considerations.
 * __2013-02-05__ - Version 1.7.0 - BREAKING CHANGES: Will add examples.
 Adding cell selection, navigation, and edit on focus.
 Added programmatic selections.
 Improved scrolling. ngGridEvents changed/added: see wiki.